OpenBioML/chemnlp/README.md

 git submodule update --init --recursive
 ```

+See [here](docs/SUBMODULES.md) for more information about contributing to submodules.

 ### Experiments

-Follow the guidelines [here](experiments/README.md) for more information about running experiments on the Stability AI cluster.
+Follow the guidelines [here](docs/EXPERIMENT.md) for more information about running experiments on the Stability AI cluster.